 Poker Table Selection: How to Choose the Most Profitable Table

-Almost as important as selecting the most suitable online poker room, is the selection of the best poker table to play at.
-Once again the profitability of each table can vary massively, so is it just luck whether or not you pick the most profitable?
+Almost as important as selecting the most suitable online poker room is choosing the right poker table to play at.
+The potential outcomes at each table can vary significantly, so how can you improve your chances of making the most of your new strategy?

 Well no, there is a logic behind it and in this lesson we are going to look at how to select the most profitable cash game table from the lobby.